KingJuliusss/RT-Dose-Response/README.md

 ![Screenshot](fig 4.png)

-Where  are the model parameters.
+Where beta are the model parameters.
 The Hessian matrix of second-order partial derivatives can be calculated to determine the variance-covariance matrix solution numerically [2].

 The author’s treatment of the actuarial local control data is not specified.
 The author’s provided tumor control probability equation was created as a function and modelled for small metastases outcome of 1-year LC using R package drc [2].
 Treating 1-year LC rates as a continuous variable produces results that differ than author’s results, with TCD50 of 15.6.
 In fact, I notice that the author’s table EA1 would total to N=12,197 for ≤ 2.0 cm brain metastases; underneath this, table EA4 for ≤ 2.0 cm metastasis notes N=10,106 – an unexplained discrepancy.